 Following the House of Commons Select Committee report of: 2012 into the Regulation of Private Investigators: “An inquiry into the case for statutory regulation of private investigators”.
 The assumption was that a simple licensing process would be, “Rolled out”…

-The British Standards Institute in their consultation document of March 2013 – then revealed that Private Investigators will have the opportunity to attain: British Standard 102000.
+The British Standards Institution in their consultation document of March 2013 – then revealed that Private Investigators will have the opportunity to attain: British Standard 102000.

-In simple terms, if you supply investigative services you need to bring your business or trading entity up to the British Standard and you also need to prove your own personal competency.
+In simple terms, if you supply investigative services you need to think about bringing your business or trading entity up to the standard and thereby prove your own personal competency.

-The standard is high and is comparable with the requirements needed to be a full member of the Association of British Investigators (The largest and oldest trade association of Investigators)…you will need to adhere to a code of conduct, have knowledge of relevant legislation, conduct due diligence, staff and subcontractors should be selected and screened under: BS 7858 (Staff need: A Basic Disclosure Criminal Conviction Check, etc.).
+The standard is high and is comparable with the requirements needed to join the trade associations..…you will need to adhere to a code of conduct, have knowledge of relevant legislation, conduct due diligence, staff and subcontractors should be selected and screened under: BS 7858 (Staff need: A Basic Disclosure Criminal Conviction Check, etc.).
 Above and beyond the requirements, mentioned above, there is a requirement under this standard to have a complaints procedure in place, to pay bills on time, have suitable insurances in place and so on.

 - Conducting investigations